pwon8301/Final_Group_project/Developer protocal/SRS.md

 * Generate different type of roadmark on the road path
 * use number to repersent different type of roadmark
 * can choose which kind of road to generate
+* The size and position are respond to the window
 ### input
 Xpos,Ypos,Size,RoadType
 ### output
+The road mark
 ### how to trriger
 call the function
 ### other requirements